Frequently Asked Questions

 CHCA Website FAQ

-How much does it cost to be a member of the CHCA?
+What does it cost to be a member of the CHCA?
 What are the benefits, and how can I join?

 Do I have to be a Chestnut Hill resident in order to join the CHCA?

-No!
+Absolutely not!
 Although a majority of our members are located in Chestnut Hill, we have many members in Wyndmoor, Mt.
 Airy, Erdenheim, and Flourtown.
 We also have members who live further away with ties to Chestnut Hill.